alejandro-isglobal/Biomarkers/Biomarkers.md

 Adjusting by $D_{base|treated}$ and sex

-- For those treated with paroxetine: treatment intectiond with IL-10 and TNF-Î± showed trend to significance (P=0.054, P=0.085).
+- For those treated with paroxetine: treatment intectiond with IL-10 and TNF-a showed trend to significance (P=0.054, P=0.085).

 While testing for interactions requires more power, this suggests that individuals with low values of IL-10 will respond better to treatment than those with high values.